 For the work Nina recites ‘The Carriage-Driver’ (‘Phaetonchik’), a work of Polish poet Osip Mandelstam, written in 1931.
 Mandelstam and his wife, the novelist Nadezhda Mandelstam, had visited Karabakh some 11 years after the pogroms against the Armenian population and the destruction of Shusha, and the poem details the horrors they encountered at finding the dead city, ‘forty thousand windows, a laboured and soulless cocoon, lying buried in the mountains’.
 Whilst Shusha has been partially rebuilt and is now inhabited by the local Armenian population, it is but a shadow of its former self.
 As archival photographs of the ruins show, it once resembled Agdam – a horizon of destruction and sorrow.

-When the Armenian forces took control of Shusha in 1993, they destroyed a large statue of Natavan that sat in the central square of the city.
-Somehow the head of the statue was recovered by the Azeri side and made its way to Baku, Azerbaijan’s capital, where it now rests outside the state museum.
+When the Armenian forces took control of Shusha in 1993, they destroyed a large statue of Natavan which sat in the central square of the city.
+The head of the statue was recovered by the Azeri side and made its way to Baku, Azerbaijan’s capital, where it now rests outside the state museum.
 When Agdam was destroyed soon after, Natavan’s burial site was desecrated and lost.
 Her remains lie somewhere among the rubble.
 Her poem ‘To my Son, Abbas’ was written following her son’s untimely death in 1885, and is a lament to loss, exile and sorrow.
 “Through my tears, I see your image, you dried up so soon, oh my cypress tree.”

 Shalva Bakuradze is a celebrated Georgian poet and literary figure currently living in exile in Tbilisi, himself a veteran and refugee of the War in Abkhazia - a conflict which occurred at the same time as the war in Karabakh, some 500 kilometres to the north-east.
 He is the subject of The Sokhumi Elegies, a parallel piece to Black Garden.
 Here he recites a poem in his native Georgian, ‘Celestial Clouds’, reflecting on love, war and transcendence, to the images of a small village outside of Agdam and its historic Azeri graveyard - desecrated, ruined and left forgotten by the highway.